-In his paper entitled, "Public Transportation and Transportation Needs of the Elderly and Handicapped" John B. Schnell states the following:

-"Existing and proposed services for the elderly and handicapped are of two main types: those directed at alleviating the costs of transportation and those directed at compensating for physical disabilities.
+In his paper entitled, "Public Transportation and Transportation Needs of the Elderly and Handicapped" John B. Schnell states the following: "Existing and proposed services for the elderly and handicapped are of two main types: those directed at alleviating the costs of transportation and those directed at compensating for physical disabilities.
 In the first group are services such as reduced fares, transit stamps for those with incomes below a designated level, coupons for taxis, volunteer services arranged by social and welfare agencies, and transit systems buses leased by social and welfare agencies.
-Services in the second group include modification of the types of vehicles currently in service, taxis, TRANSBUS and Small Bus Program vehicles, and demandresponsive vehicles."
+Services in the second group include modification of the types of vehicles currently in servie, taxis, TRANSBUS and Small Bus Program vehicles, and demand-responsive vehicles."

-This report will consider now how the second group of services can be used as solutions to the transportation problems of handicapped and elderly.
+We will consider the second group as proposed solutions to the problems of handicapped and elderly transportation services.